 \section{Method}

-Our proposed framework comprises the mapping module and the planning module, as illustrated in Fig.~\ref{fig:system}.
-The mapping module (Sec.~\ref{sec:mapping}) accumulates measurements and poses to generate a reconstruction of the environment and computes the uncertainty of Gaussians in the map.
+Our proposed framework comprises a mapping module and a planning module, as illustrated in Fig.~\ref{fig:system}.
+The mapping module (Sec.~\ref{sec:mapping}) accumulates measurements and poses to reconstruct the environment and computes the uncertainty of Gaussians in the map.
 This is then passed to the planning module for planning guidance paths (Sec.~\ref{sec:high-level-guidance}) and trajectories (Sec.~\ref{sec:mpl}).